-- It is impossible to always know which best branch is; otherwise we do not have to do a brute-force search. - Q: In the best case scenario, how many nodes can be cut?
+- Watch out the returned value when alpha or beta cut-off happens. - ▶ It is the value of one of the current window bound, obtained in other branches, not the one in the current branch. - It is impossible to always know which the best branch is; otherwise we do not have to do a brute-force search. - Q: In the best case scenario, how many nodes can be cut?